Aim Notice 50

 Audit Committee Report

-During 2021, the Audit Committee continued to focus on the effectiveness of the controls throughout the group.
+During 2022, the Audit Committee continued to focus on the effectiveness of the controls throughout the group.
 The Audit Committee consisted of Mark Field (chair), Tim Linacre, Richard Fraser, Christopher Mills and Zoe Holland.
-The committee met once to review the 2020 Audit Findings Report with the external auditor and second time without the external auditor.
+The committee met once to review the 2021 Audit Findings Report with the external auditor and second time without the external auditor.
 The external auditor meets with the CFO on a regular basis to be briefed on developments in the Group and with the CEO as an when necessary.
 Consideration was given to the auditor’s pre- and post-audit reports and these provide opportunities to review the accounting policies, internal control and the financial information contained in both the annual and interim reports.
-The committee also met with the auditors with no executives present.

 Remuneration Committee Report